DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-3. Click on the directory navigation and click on "entire directory".
-It is best practice to search the "entire directory" since it will search everything.
-The user may not be in the domain or a particular directory so it is important to search on the entire directory.
+3. Click on the directory navigation and select 'Entire Directory.'
+It is best practice to search the 'Entire Directory' as it will search everything.
+Since the user may not be in the domain or a specific directory, it is important to perform a search across the entire directory.

 <br>
    <br>